DavidT352/llm-playbook/README.md

 This exercise turns an abstract emotional concept into tangible mental images a child can grasp.
 It’s a useful prompt type for educators, counselors, and parents aiming to nurture emotional literacy in early learners.

+#17 – Deep Reasoning: Fact vs. Fiction in the Human Experience
+**Prompt:**
+“What is the difference between fact or fiction in the human experience?”

+**Follow-Up Prompt:**
+“So could we say that fact and fiction in the human experience are interchangeable?
+For example, we see certain things from the movies in the '70s that were not in existence back then, but today are a reality?”

+**Output Summary:**

+- Fiction is often a blueprint for possibility; fact is what has already been realized.

+- Human imagination fuels fiction, but over time, that fiction can shape reality—through science, design, or belief.

+- The boundary between fact and fiction is not fixed; it's a timeline.
+Today’s fiction can become tomorrow’s fact.

+**Why This Matters:**
+This prompt explores the fluid border between reality and imagination.
+It's ideal for philosophical discussions, futurist thinking, or even brand storytelling — especially in fields where innovation turns dreams into devices.

 ---

 ## Why This Matters